pablo-meier/ghostlight/README.md

 Config is done in `config/sys.config`.
 It's not checked in, but copy `sys.config.sample` and fill in the blanks.

+## Stacks, architecture

+This is structured as an Erlang "umbrella" project, so you can build all the components from the toplevel, and each directory under `apps/` is it's own OTP application.
+The apps more or less map to packages in other languages.

+That said, because the Erlang VM maps everything to a global namespace, it's irresponsible to _not_ prefix your app's name to every module, which is why every Module takes the form `<app_name>_file.erl`.
+It makes filenames (and fully-qualified function calls) very long 😩

+Here are the apps and a description of them:

+### `ghostlight`

+This is, naturally, the top-level app, which has the other apps as dependencies.
+This _mostly_ sets up the Cowboy server, sets up routing, and handles other shared logic around request handling REST.

+Note that in name of separating concerns, it communicates to other apps solely with the records defined in `apps/ghostlight/include/ghostlight_data.hrl`.
+It's responsible for parsing JSON representations of the resources and rendering their HTML templates, but those details are obscured away from the other apps, as are the details of the other apps (i.e. persistent backend choice and data format) from it.

+### `ghostlight_db`

+This app handles persistent data, using (as mentioned elsewhere) Postgres.
+It handles saving, updating, and retrieving the data.

+### `ghostlight_config`

+One of my Trello items is to remove this from being its own app: it could probably just be a module in top-level ghostlight.
+This serves as a way to get config information we don't check in (i.e. through the `sys.config` file and/or environment variables).

+### `ghostlight_markdown`

+Handles parsing Markdown.
+See below, in "Jinterface, C Ports" to see why this is both the best and worst app in this project.

+### `ghostlight_fulltext`

+Also arguably should be a single module, this is the interface for making a full-text search of the data for user search queries.

+### `ghostlight_auth`

+Preliminary, unshipped code for Twitter auth, could be expanded for other providers like Google or FB.

+### `ghostlight_devtools`

+The Ghostiest app in Ghostlight, this was tearfully abandoned like Daniel Day-Lewis' son in _There Will Be Blood_.
+The intention of this app was to be a module that watches the source directory and reloads modules, as well as adding a "productionizing" step to the ErlyDtl templates and frontend code.
+I got most of the way there, but left it to die when I figured I'd rather work on features and sank a few weeks into it already.

 ## Dependencies, making a mess

 If it isn't clear, I didn't invest a whole lot in the build system or ops of